ppseprus/dotfiles/README.md

 # dotfiles

+This is a repository to store my dotfiles.

-A huge amount of code is actually taken from @mathiasBynens' [dotdiles](https://github.com/mathiasbynens/dotfiles/) repository.
+A huge amount of code is actually taken from @mathiasbynens' [dotdiles](https://github.com/mathiasbynens/dotfiles) repository, but @janmoesen's [tilde](https://github.com/janmoesen/tilde) was also a great inspiration.